Spawn-Hosting/docs/website/docs/minecraft-support/custom-domain.md

 :::

-You can get a domain of your choice for your minecraft server!
 - Firstly you have to buy a domain or get a free one from **https://freenom.com**.
 - Setup the domain on **https://www.cloudflare.com/**.